 verbose = TRUE)

-As we set cache_layers to TRUE, the downloaded and processed files will be cached in the folder_name folder within the working directory, in a folder called cached.
+As we set cache_layers to TRUE, the downloaded and processed files will be cached in the folder_name folder within the working directory (Bluelink), as a csv file.
 We can then load these processed files and plot them, to look at the trends in current speed within the study area:

 # Plot variables